 The shell is probably Schizodus I am told.
 The impression of the Crinoid is well defined.
 In my opinion this specimen worth keeping.
 Schizodus was first described by W. King in 1844.
 It’s interesting to wonder if this impression was left during the burial process, or was the result of

 This specimen of Cephalopod, CG-0004, belongs to the genus Metacoceras.
-Tainoceras was assumed for a short period of time, however that genus does not occur in the Brush Creek Limestone.
-A good deal of time was spent using an air scribe to take the piece from the first photo in
+I first assumed Tainoceras, yet, that genus does not occur in the Brush Creek Limestone.
+A good deal of time was spent using an air scribe to take the piece from the first photo in the gallery to get to

 The clam Palaeoneilo is easy to spot on this specimen of shale.
 But, what I assumed was Lepidophylloides under the Microscope really sold me on adding this to my formal collection.
 Is it a leaf or a spine?
 However, after some further discussion with more seasoned fossil experts, the Lepidophylloides